 - The official Diablo II soundtrack closes with two conjoined songs ("Coda" and "Roger and Me") that were composed specifically for the soundtrack and don't appear in the game at all.

 - Liza Minnelli's Confessions album ends with a found-love song called "At Last," about finally finding peace in love after looking for years.

 - The final song on Pink Martini's Sympathetique is a slow instrumental track named "Lullaby."

 - Versions of "We'll Meet Again" close such diverse albums as Mr Tambourine Man by The Byrds, Classics by She And Him, and American IV: The Man Comes Around by Johnny Cash.

 - "We'll Meet Again" also sometimes closes compilations by its original artist Vera Lynn, if they don't close with the equally suitable "Auf Wiederseh'n Sweetheart" or "From the Time You Say Goodbye (The Parting Song)".
 The latter provided Album Closure on We'll Meet Again: The Best Of, the compilation which made her the oldest artist ever to have a UK number-one album.

-- Many Christmas albums end on a New Year's song, since New Year's happens a week after Christmas, usually "Auld Lang Syne" or (much less commonly) ABBA's "Happy New Year".
+- Many Christmas albums end on a New Year's song, since New Year's happens a week after Christmas, usually "Auld Lang Syne", "What Are You Doing New Year's Eve", or (much less commonly) ABBA's "Happy New Year".